 The Startup Boost feature should be available in all versions of Windows 10.
 However, the issue is that as of this date, this feature has not been launched and when it is, you would have to update your browser to access the feature.

 Also, this feature may not be available on all devices.
+This post may help you if Startup Boost is grayed out or turned off.

 Will Startup Boost work on all devices?